Central Europe factory activity gains pace in November

 CZECH REVIVAL?

-The bank launched the first crown sales on the open market in over a decade at the beginning of November to avert deflation and support the economy, which has suffered from tight government spending and political instability and shrank in the third quarter soon after emerging from a long recession.
+The bank launched the first crown sales on the open market in over a decade at the beginning of November to avert deflation and the support the economy, which has suffered from tight government spending and political instability.

 The crown has weakened by about 6 percent against the euro since early November.